joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Cost-plus-incentive-fee (CPIF) Contract: This type of contract includes a fee that is based on the seller's performance, in addition to the cost reimbursement and fixed fee.
 The incentive fee is paid if the seller meets certain performance targets, such as completing the project on time, within budget, or meeting quality standards.

-Cost-plus contracts offer several advantages and disadvantages to both buyers and sellers.
 For buyers, cost-plus contracts offer greater flexibility and control over the project, as they can monitor the costs and progress of the project and make adjustments as needed.
 Additionally, cost-plus contracts can be beneficial when the project is complex or when the actual costs of the project are difficult to estimate.

 For sellers, cost-plus contracts provide a predictable revenue stream and a guaranteed profit margin.
 Additionally, cost-plus contracts reduce the risk of underestimating the costs of the project, which can result in reduced profits or even losses.

 However, cost-plus contracts also present some risks for both parties.
 For buyers, there is the risk of the seller inflating the costs of the project, as they are reimbursed for all the costs incurred.
 Additionally, the lack of a fixed price can make budgeting and financial management more difficult for the buyer.
 For sellers, there is the risk of incurring higher-than-expected costs, which can result in reduced profits or losses if the profit margin is not sufficient.

 ## Time and Materials (T&M) contract

 A Time and Materials (T&M) contract is a type of contract used in situations where the scope of work is difficult to define or when the buyer requires flexibility in the work to be performed.
 In a T&M contract, the buyer pays the seller for the actual time spent by the seller's employees working on the project, plus the cost of the materials used.

-In a T&M contract, the seller is reimbursed for all the time spent working on the project, including labor, overhead, and administrative costs.
-The seller is also reimbursed for the cost of materials used in the project, such as raw materials, equipment, and supplies.
-The seller is typically paid on an hourly basis, with a set hourly rate for each employee assigned to the project.

 There are two main types of T&M contracts: